Animal models of depression: Criteria for valid animal models of depression

+Creating models

+Research use a number of standardized ways to induce depression-like symptoms in lab animals.
+The most commonly used type of models are based on stress.

 Stress models

-Certain types of human depression are precipitated by stressful life events, and vulnerable individuals experiencing these stressors may develop clinical depression.
+Certain types of human depression are precipitated by stressful life events, and vulnerable individuals experiencing these stressors.
 Consequently, the majority of animal models of depression are based on the exposure to various types of acute or chronic stressors.